-The independent auditor appointed by the Audit Commission to review the accounts of the Council prepares a report which is included with the final audited Financial Statements.
-The statutory functions for appointment of auditors to local government have now been delegated (on a transitional basis) to Public Sector Audit Appointments Limited.
+The independent auditor, appointed by the former Audit Commission and now overseen by Public Sector Audit Appointments Limited to review the accounts of the Council, prepares a report of that review which is included with the final audited Financial Statements.

-Published along-side the statement of accounts is the Annual Governance Statement.
-This shows how the Council meets the requirements to review the effectiveness of its system of internal control, conduct its business within the law and to proper standards, and ensure public money is safeguarded, properly accounted for and used economically, efficiently and effectively.
+Published along-side the statement of accounts is the Annual Governance Statement - Section H. This shows how the Council meets the requirements to review the effectiveness of its system of internal control, conduct its business within the law and to proper standards, and ensure public money is safeguarded, properly accounted for and used economically, efficiently and effectively.